CoRank: LLM-Based Compact Reranking with Document Features for Scientific Retrieval: Experiments

 We begin by evaluating the performance of different reranking methods on the target academic retrieval benchmarks, as shown in Table~\ref{tab:evaluated_models}.

 First, we observe that all reranking methods outperform the first-stage dense retriever baseline, confirming the critical role of reranking in scientific document retrieval.
-However, while model-specific rerankers such as \texttt{RankVicuna}~\citep{pradeep2023rankvicunazeroshotlistwisedocument} and zero-shot listwise baselines do yield noticeable improvements, their gains are relatively modest compared to results in general-domain settings~\citep{sun2023chatgpt}, particularly when the sliding window strategy is not used.

-In contrast, our proposed method, \Method, is fully zero-shot, model-agnostic, and training-free, yet achieves strong and consistent gains across different LLM backbones.
-Notably, without using sliding windows, \Method \ improves average nDCG@10 from 27.3 to 38.8, a relative improvement of over 40\%.
-Even when combined with sliding window inputs, it still yields an average gain of +3.9 nDCG@10.
+However, while supervised models such as RankVicuna~\citep{pradeep2023rankvicunazeroshotlistwisedocument} do yield noticeable improvements, their gains remain limited, partly because these models are relatively small (7B–8B parameters) and thus less competitive despite having supervision.
+Meanwhile, current general LLMs already demonstrate strong instruction following capabilities for zero-shot reranking.
+Furthermore, our proposed method, \Method, which is model-agnostic, and training-free, delivers even stronger and consistent gains across different LLM backbones.
+Without using sliding windows, \Method\ improves the average nDCG@10 from 47.2 to 54.9, and when combined with sliding window inputs, it still provides an average gain of +2.0 nDCG@10 (from 54.1 to 56.2).

 We also find that both \Method\ and the sliding window strategy independently lead to substantial performance gains (ours being larger and more efficient; see Section~\ref{sec: further analysis}).
-This is likely because both methods expand the reranking scope, which is particularly valuable in scientific domains considering the suboptimal first-stage retrieval.
-These findings reinforce our earlier analysis of current limitations presented in Section~\ref{sec: limitations}.
+This is likely because both methods expand the reranking scope, which is particularly valuable in the scientific domains considering the suboptimal first-stage retrieval.
+These findings also reinforce our earlier analysis of current limitations presented in Section~\ref{sec: limitations}.